matloff/revisit/README.md

 * Etc.

-(Only some of these are implemented yet.)
+(Only some of these are implemented so far.)

 More specifically, the user might go through the following thought processes, and take action using the facilities in the package: